qmk/qmk_firmware/docs/feature_layouts.md

 ?> Community Layouts also function in conjunction with the [Userspace](./feature_userspace.md) feature.

 ## Directory Structure
-The `layouts/` directory acts as the "master" directory for this feature.
+The `layouts/` directory acts as the parent directory for this feature.
 The `layouts/default/` and `layouts/community/` sub-directories are two examples of Community Layout "repositories":
 - `default/` contains all information regarding each Community Layout, which includes a default keymap named `default_<community_layout>`, and is used for reference.
 - `community/` is where local (GitHub Repository) keymaps and community/user shared keymaps (e.g. Miryoku) for each Community Layout are located.